alexbfree/thesis/src/chapter-7.md

 #### Obstacle 8: Closed, Insular and Introspective Practices

-[ADD DIAGRAM FROM OLD PRESENTATION?]

 Today's digital landscape is fractured[REF Splinternet]; myriad providers vie to pull users into service relationships or connected ecosystems that will encourage a flow of money and attention to their own products and services, most evident from companies  such as Apple, Amazon, Facebook, Google and Microsoft (the so-called 'big five') that have multiple touchpoints into people's lives through different devices, apps and services.
 We can think of these different providers' sub-Internets as walled gardens or silos [REF].
 Commercial motives encourage them to get users to spend time in their own proprietary spaces (so that resultant ad revenue can be captured) and in order to maintain subscription revenues it is in providers' interests to make it hard for individuals to leave or switch providers.
 In effect, providers build for a world that does not exist, where every individual is imagined to only interact with that single company's interfaces.
 There is little incentive to open up the ecosystem when the free flow of information and of users might result in loss of income for the company in question.
 Users with negotiability would be more able to leave.
 And this also encourages keeping users in the dark (5.4.2).
 The less agency and negotiability that users have, the more freedom the provider has to do exactly what they want with their data.
 In this context, users are, as Lawrence Lessig wrote, _'pathetic dots'_ [ADD REF].
 Thus service providers continue to build **proprietary, incompatible silos**.

 But it is not only commercial motives that encourage insular attitudes to personal data and user service provision.
 In the SILVER project [ADD REF] meetings with local authorities and care providers revealed deep organisational and technical barriers within the public sector, with for example health organisations being typically unwilling to share health data with social care services, but also with different councils, community services and charities typically operating separate IT systems, each attempting to construct their own digital pictures within their own databases and very little operability.
 The problems of this technical reality are explored further in 4.1.2.
 From what we have observed, the introduction of GDPR and similar regulations has made this problem worse not better, as organisations and departments become increasingly paranoid about storing or sharing data they should not, or about the risks of acting upon data without sufficient consent.
 We learned of practices such as the sharing of information between care organisations verbally by telephone so that no digital trail was left.

 It is clear that throughout society, there is a trend towards organisations being reluctant to work together around people's data, inclined towards collecting their own databases and not sharing them.

-[Also mention resistance to change]
+Also mention resistance to change

 #### Obstacle 9: A Trend of Actively Diminishing Individuals' Agency